zachagreenberg/King_County_Homes/README.md

 by Zachary Greenberg

 ## Overview
 The housing market in King County, Washington is highly diverse.
 I am seeking to create a predictive model to accurately forecast the prices in the market.
-Using the detailed factors of a home, including number of bathrooms, zipcode, renovation status, and so on I will analyze the data to be used in a Multiple Linear Regression model.
+Using the detailed factors of a home, including number of bathrooms, zipcode, renovation status, and so on I will analyze and clean the data to be used in a Multiple Linear Regression model.
 My goal is to come within $200000 for my model estimates.
-I will use RMSE as an indicator of my model performance.
+I will use RMSE as an indicator of my model's performance.

 ## Business Problem
 When it comes to buying a house, there are many factors that affect the prices you will pay.
 If we can create a model to effectively predict the price of homes based on these factors, this will increase our understanding of the housing market and allow us to be more certain in our future pricing estimates and appraisals.